teambit/docs/docs/workspace/04-workspace-json.md

 title: Workspace Configuration
 ---

 The `workspace.json` file defines a set of extensions that control the entire workspace and component management.
-Each extension is responsible for a specific task and managed as a component.
+Each extension is responsible for a specific task.

+## Configuration structure

+Bit is configured using a composition of extensions that can communicate with each other.
+This means that when you configure the `workspace.json` file you essentially compose these extensions.
+As each extension connects itself to the specific APIs in Bit, the configuration structure is simply a list of extensions.

 ## Base configurations